mvannucc/CMSSWGeneration/crab_miniaod_production/Era2018UL/RSGravitoToHHTo2B2Tau_Variable_MG_MH/README.md

 # Process description

 Use `Pythia8` to generate RSGraviton events at LO, using default CMS tune and parameters for the shower and PDF.
-The generation in performed in bins of the mass of the graviton $`m_{G}`$, that is sets randomly inside the job with a configurable step size.
-The graviton decays exclusively into two Higgs bosons and then only $`HH\to bb\tau\tau`$ final states are considered.
+The generation in performed in bins of the mass of the graviton $m_{G}$, that is sets randomly inside the job with a configurable step size.
+The graviton decays exclusively into two Higgs bosons and then only $HH\rightarrow bb\tau\tau$ final states are considered.
 This is done by using the `ResonanceDecayFilter` module internal to `Pythia`.
-Furthermore, very job can set different random values for $`m_{H}`$ within a certain chosen range and according to a certain step size.
+Furthermore, very job can set different random values for $m_{H}$ within a certain chosen range and according to a certain step size.

 # Installation